jan-kasi/school-notes/notes/32 Meditation 6.md

 ### p1

 ### p2
-Distinction between imagination as visualisation of an idea in the mind's eye, and pure understanding.
+Distinction between imagination as visualisation of an idea in the mind's eye of mixing ideas and sense perceptions, and pure understanding.

 ### p3